alumae/kaldi-offline-transcriber/misc/docker/README.md

 ## Installation

-The prebuilt image is available on Google Cloud.
-The image is 9.35 GB, which might be the reason why I couln't push the image to Docker Hub.
+The image is over 9 GB.

-You can pull the image:
+You can pull the image by running:

-    docker pull eu.gcr.io/speech2text-218910/kaldi-offline-transcriber-et:latest
+    docker pull alumae/kaldi-offline-transcriber-et:latest

 ## Usage